Nepal Trekking Permit: All you need to Know

 Trekking permit fees are announced by Nepal’s government.
 One who has their passport and essential documents can get trekking permits.

-Lets dive to permit category.
+Let’s dive into the permit category.

 - Special Trekking Permit for restricted/controlled areas